paritytech/ink-waterfall/README.md

 yarn start > /tmp/canvas-ui.log 2>&1 &
 cd ..

-# Check that the ui is ready and a `200 OK` is returned.
+# Check that the UI is ready and a `200 OK` is returned.
 curl -I http://localhost:3000/

 export UI_URL="http://localhost:3000"